nvpro-samples/optix_prime_baking/assets/README.md

 Downloaded from the [Morgan McGuire Graphics Data site] (http://graphics.cs.williams.edu/data/meshes.xml)

-Triangles are large enough to show benefits from least squares fitting (--least_squares 1).
+Triangles are large enough to show benefits from least squares fitting (when built with the Eigen library).

 Original copyright text: